 Dr. Sonia Alejandra Rodriguez (2018 – current)* teaches composition, literature, and creative writing at a community college in New York City.
 Her academic research and creative writing stem from her personal experiences and her desire for liberation.
 She blogs at https://soniaarodriguez.com/ and she can be found on Twitter @mariposachula8

 From graduate students to kindergarten students, Ed Spicer (2016; 2017)* is a Michigan educator with a wide variety of experiences during the last two decades.
 He will retire from teaching first grade in the summer of 2016 and hopes to publish his own writing.
 Spicer has served on the Caldecott award committee, the Printz award committee and many other committees with the American Library Association.
 He is a Cool Teacher winner in Michigan.
 Spicer has also published dozens of curriculum guides for Penguin, Random House, Houghton Mifflin, Scholastic, and Eerdmans.
 Friend him on Facebook: firstname.lastname@example.org Follow him on Twitter: @spicyreads

-Ebony Elizabeth Thomas (2015)* is an assistant professor of education at the University of Pennsylvania’s Graduate School of Education.
+Ebony Elizabeth Thomas (2015)* is an Associate Professor in the Educational Studies program and the Joint Program in English and Education at the University of Michigan.
 A former Detroit Public Schools teacher, her interests include children’s and young adult literature, English education, African American education, and classroom interaction research.
 Follow her on Twitter @ebonyteach

 * Dates indicate to which list contributions were made.